The Edcamp-in-a-Box program was designed to make organizing an Edcamp as easy as possible by providing free supplies to organizers!

 - Impact Grants focus on increasing a teacher's capacity to bring about change in the classroom and/or school.

-- Imapct Grants demonstrate the positive impact Edcamps have on educators, their classrooms, schools, and students.
+- Imapct Grants demonstrate the positive impact Edcamp has on educators, their classrooms, schools, and students.

-For more information about Impact Grants, requirements and application details, click here.
+For more information about Impact Grants, click here.

 Although the Edcamp model has spread to all 50 states and 33 countries, teachers working in the toughest schools in America have not yet heard of the Edcamp movement.
 Demands on their time and energy make the added burden of giving up their free time too onerous.
 The Edcamp Foundation, with support from the Bill and Melinda Gates Foundation, has launched its District Initiative program to bring the Edcamp model to educators in under-resourced school districts around the country.

-- The DI program selects three districts per year to work with so they can bring the Edcamp model to their educators.
+- The DI program selects three districts per year, bringing the Edcamp model to their educators.